stggh/PyAbel/doc/transform_methods/fourier_expansion.rst

 Notes
 -----

 The basis coefficients :math:`A_n` are determined by a least-squares fit to each row.
-Reducing the number of coefficients, smaller `Nl`, will improve execution speed.
+Reducing the number of coefficients, using a smaller `Nl`, will improve execution speed.